Minimum Qualifications Minimum Qualifications for candidates eligible for provisional appointment, 55-b/55-c appointment or 70.4 transfer:

 NOTE: In accordance with Chapter 475 of the Laws of 2014, all professional geologists in New York State must obtain licensure under Title VIII of the Education Law; based on this, you will be required to obtain your professional geology license in order to be promoted in the future.

 Additional Comments Must have a valid driver's license or demonstrate the ability to meet the transportation needs of the position.
 Use of personal protection equipment, including respirator, will be required.
-Must be able to negotiate difficult terrain, work in remote areas and in adverse weather conditions.
+Must be able to negotiate difficult terrain and work in adverse weather conditions.
 Travel, overtime, and overnight travel may be required.
 Must successfully complete (or have completed) the 40-hour OSHA 1910.120 training course and all other required training.
 Must complete an annual Health and Safety Program including medical monitoring, fit testing, and 40 (or 8) hour OSHA HAZWOPER certification.
-Must be able to lift and move objects up to 50 pounds.

 Some positions may require additional credentials or a background check to verify your identity.

 Notes on ApplyingPlease email/mail your resume to the above.
 Be sure to include Posting #22-609 on your resume and also in the subject line of your email or it may not be accepted.
 If qualified based on college credit, include college transcript.